ndesh26/jcp/README.md

 ### References

-* The grammar that we have used is inspired by [ANTLR Java Grammar](https://github.com/antlr/antlr4/blob/master/tool-testsuite/test/org/antlr/v4/test/tool/Java.g4)
+* The grammar that we have used is taken from [plyj](https://github.com/musiKk/plyj)
-* The class structure and lexer is inspired by [plyj](https://github.com/musiKk/plyj)